Languages of Myanmar: Burmese

 A Burmese speaker, recorded in Taiwan.

 Burmese is the native language of the Bamar people and related sub-ethnic groups of the Bamar, as well as that of some ethnic minorities in Burma like the Mon.
 In 2007, Burmese was spoken by 33 million people as a first language.
 Burmese is spoken as a second language by another 10 million people, particularly ethnic minorities in Burma and those in neighbouring countries.

 Burmese is a Sino-Tibetan language belonging to the Southern Burmish branch of the Tibeto-Burman languages.
 Burmese is the most widely spoken of the Tibeto-Burman languages and among the Sino-Tibetan languages, the second most widely spoken, after the Sinitic languages.
 Burmese was the fourth of the Sino-Tibetan languages to develop a writing system, after Chinese, Tibetan, and Tangut.
 There are various Burmese dialects or related languages, the largest being Arakanese (or Rakhine), which retains the /r/ sound of older forms of Burmese, as well as various differences in vowel pronunciations.
-Some anglicisation of Burmese words were made with Rakhine pronunciations such as Irrawaddy for the Ayeyarwady River.
+Some anglicisation of Burmese words was made with Rakhine pronunciations such as Irrawaddy for the Ayeyarwady River.
 Other prominent Burmese dialects or languages include the Intha language and the Tavoyan dialects in Dawei.
 The following at typically considered languages: